xp4eternity/xp4eternity/README.md

 -----
   - Creed is my favourite band
   - I am a former garbage truck filmer
-  - I like 2000s stuff (my setup is all from the 2000s).
+  - I like 2000s stuff (in fact, my setup is all from the 2000s!).

 Contact
 ----